hokus15/home-assistant-config/README.md

 Use these canonical function terms and do not introduce synonyms or abbreviations for them: `temperatura`, `humedad`, `potencia`, `energia`, `bateria`, `estado`, `activo`, `consumo`, `movimiento`, `presencia`, `ventana`, and `puerta`.
 The permitted technical abbreviations are `ev`, `tv`, `ups`, and `wifi`; use no other abbreviations unless they are an established external product or integration identifier.

 `floor` is not included in entity IDs.
-Floors and areas model the physical location in Home Assistant; the ID only needs the functional area when it provides useful context.
+Areas model the physical location in Home Assistant and are required for every enabled entity tied to a physical device with one assigned area.
+Do not add an area only when the entity is global, virtual, aggregated, or belongs to a device with no single functional area.

 Use the controlled or observed area for an entity, even when its physical controller belongs to multiple areas.
 A multi-channel controller must not impose its name on each channel: